kidaa30/ohimanual/content/3_use_tbx_to_modify_data_layers.md

 > TIP: This part is done manually.
 If you prefer not to manipulate your file by hand, you can generate a script that automates this.

-However, if a new layer has been added (for example when a new goal model is developed), you will need to add a new row in the registry for the new data layer and fill in the first eight columns (columns A-H); other columns are generated later by the Toolbox as it confirms data formatting and content:
+However, if a new layer has been added (for example when a new goal model is developed), you will need to add a new row in the registry for the new data layer and fill in the first eight columns (columns A-H).
+It is important to check that you have filled you the fields correctly, for instance, if "fld_value" does not match the header of the source data layer, you will see an error message when you try to calculate scores.
+Other columns are generated later by the Toolbox as it confirms data formatting and content:

  + **targets:** Add the goal/dimension that the new data layer relates to.
 Goals are indicated with two-letter codes and sub-goals are indicated with three-letter codes, with pressures, resilience, and spatial layers indicated separately.
  + **layer:** Add an identifying name for the new data layer, which will be used in R scripts like `functions.R` and *.csv* files like `pressures_matrix.csv` and `resilience_matrix.csv`.